-West Virginia's (WV) Chesapeake Bay Tributary Team conducted several types of outreach for the development of the WIP3.
+West Virginia's (WV) Chesapeake Bay Tributary Team conducted several types of outreach for the development of the Phase 3 Watershed Implementation Plan (WIP).
 We began the process in 2017 by presenting Chesapeake Bay progress and goals to each county commission in the Potomac Valley region (Grant, Hampshire, Hardy, Mineral and Pendleton counties).
-A Chesapeake Bay introduction and wastewater plant upgrade highlight was given by WVDEP staff at the WV Rural Water conference.
+A Chesapeake Bay introduction and wastewater plant upgrade highlight was given by WV Department of Environmental Protection (DEP) staff at the WV Rural Water conference.
 A similar update was given at the October meeting of the WV State Conservation Committee.
-We also discussed the upcoming WIP3 development process when opportunities arose in other meetings and projects.
-We included a WIP3 Fact Sheet for local elected officials in a mailing to the eight county commissions and 12 incorporated towns or cities in West Virginia's Bay drainage area in the fall of 2017.
+We also discussed the upcoming Phase 3 WIP development process when opportunities arose in other meetings and projects.
+We included a Phase 3 WIP Fact Sheet for local elected officials in a mailing to the eight county commissions and 12 incorporated towns or cities in West Virginia's Bay drainage area in the fall of 2017.
 Throughout that period, our Tributary Team participated on the Chesapeake Bay Program's Local Government Engagement Initiative workgroup.
 Periodic conference calls and meetings of West Virginia's WIP3 development team ensured continuous progress.

-We had our first CAST training for Tributary Team partners in January 2018, a group practice day in February, and another training with the CAST land use policy BMPs in April.
+We had our first Chesapeake Assessment Scenario Tool (CAST) training for Tributary Team partners in January 2018, a group practice day in February, and another training with the CAST land use policy BMPs in April.
 WV Conservation Agency (WVCA), WV Rivers, and other partners of the Safe Water Harpers Ferry implementation team tabled at the Earth Day festival at Sam Michaels Park near Harpers Ferry.
-Part of the educational effort was about the WIP2 and upcoming WIP3.
+Part of the educational effort was about the Phase 2 WIP and upcoming Phase 3 WIP.
 There were approximately 100 visitors to the booth.
-In May, WV Department of Agriculture and WVCA held their first meeting about WIP3 planning with agricultural agency partners.
-In addition, Tributary Team partners presented an afternoon Chesapeake Bay session to the annual Eastern Panhandle Watershed Group gathering that included West Virginia's progress toward the nutrient reductions required by the Chesapeake Bay TMDL, the new watershed model results and targets, and the need to revise our strategies in the form of a WIP3.
+In May, WV Department of Agriculture and WVCA held their first meeting about Phase 3 WIP planning with agricultural agency partners.
+In addition, Tributary Team partners presented an afternoon Chesapeake Bay session to the annual Eastern Panhandle Watershed Group gathering that included West Virginia's progress toward the nutrient reductions required by the Chesapeake Bay Total Maximum Daily Load (TMDL), the new watershed model results and targets, and the need to revise our strategies in the form of a Phase 3 WIP.
 We also highlighted the outcomes of the 2014 Chesapeake Bay Agreement that are applicable in WV, after which the participants provided input through post-it notes regarding their organizations' work that helps to accomplish certain outcomes.
 Also, in May, the Tributary Team hosted a Chesapeake Bay science meeting where representatives from WV Tributary Team agencies, non-profits and universities learned detailed information from US Geological Survey and Chesapeake Bay Program staff about our portion of the Chesapeake Bay watershed as portrayed in models and GIS analyses.